amoryg/amoryg.github.io/index.md

 Configure your VM with desired CPU and memory settings (f1 micro is the cheapest and sufficient for our needs).

-Make sure you change the Operating System to Ubuntu 18.04, SSD will be slightly faster than persistent disk.
+Make sure you change the Operating System to Ubuntu 18.04, SSD will be slightly faster than Sdanard disk.

 Enable HTTP and HTTPS traffic and create the instance.